-Marlene Feist, Utilities Director of Strategic Development
+Marlene Feist, Utilities Director of Strategic Development, No Phone Number Available

 The block of Wall Street between Spokane Falls Boulevard and Main Avenue has been the focus of lots of construction activity in the last year.
 We certainly appreciate the patience of the property and business owners on this block, including Wheatland Bank and Old City Hall with first-floor retailer Runners Soul.